ankit-yadav98/Devops-Excercise/02-Version_Control-with-Git/README.md

 So, in order to move to other branch-A and work there and want to save the changes which you have made in Branch-B, you can do it by stashing the changes by using below command:
 `git stash'

 And then you can checkout to other Branch-A and work there.
 And now if you want to come back to the Branch-B and continue your work here.
-You will do it as below:
+You will do it as below:<br />
-`git checkout Branch-B`
+`git checkout Branch-B` <br />
 `git stash pop`

 And now you can continue your work here.